6 stress-fighting foods to keep you calm on and off the clock

 You may not realize it, but what you put in your stomach directly affects your brain.
 As confirmed in Harvard Medical School’s Harvard Health, food is the fuel that makes your moods.
 So it’s no surprise that the vitamins and minerals in certain foods have been shown to make a difference in how people feel.
 Some foods boost calming brain chemicals, others cut stress-causing hormones, and still others may help to reduce your blood pressure (which can go up when you’re stressed or anxious).

 Do you have any foods you turn to when you’re having trouble with stress?
-Read on for a few of our favourites.
+Read on for a few of our favorites.

 1. Fill up on leafy greens to fight fatigue.